sokkerstar123/Capstone/README.md

     * `fix_notebook.py`: Utility script for notebook maintenance and formatting.
 * **data/**: The derived dataset (`gold_dataset_merged_final.csv`) is included.
 Also, the human_evaluation_sample - `human_evaluation_sample.csv` is included, which is for the human evaluation part of the project.
 * **app/**: Lists all files for api calls and the application.
-* **reports/**: Contains the final project report detailing the methodology, error analysis, and conclusions.
 * **images/**: Stores data visualizations generated during the evaluation phase, such as performance metrics and embedding comparisons.
 * **requirements.txt**: Lists all Python dependencies required to reproduce the environment.